jmcerrejon/misapuntesde/src/2013/08/learn-to-emulate-a-macintosh-from-raspberry-pi-with-vmac.md

 ---
 id: 249
 title: Learn to emulate a Macintosh from Raspberry Pi with vMac
+description: Learn to emulate a Macintosh from Raspberry Pi with vMac
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-08-28 08:45:00